Two wheeler tyres – Different types, pros & cons

 4. Which type of motorcycle tyres is the best one?

-6. Is tyre size an essential factor when choosing two wheeler tyres?
+6. Is tyre size an essential factor when choosing two-wheeler tyres?

-7. What is the tread pattern in two wheeler tyres?
+7. What is the tread pattern in two-wheeler tyres?

 Tread refers to the rubber surface on the tyre that makes contact with the road.
 A tread pattern is the tyre design comprising channels and grooves to dissipate water away from the contact patch.
-Without a tread pattern, a tyre cannot be used in wet conditions and is prone to excess slipping and loss of control.
+Without a tread pattern, a tyre cannot be used in wet conditions and is prone to excessive slipping and loss of control.
 Tyre tread patterns differ among tyre types used for various road conditions.

 1. Adventure bikes vs Touring bikes which one is the best